datopian/playbook/guide/README.md

   * [Floobits for Atom](https://floobits.com/) *(Cross-editor real-time collaboration extension for Atom, where two or more coder can work on same code together)*
 * [Hugo](https://gohugo.io/) *(an engine (tool) for making a website)*

+TODO include Waffle.io

+### Access to systems

+We use Bitwarden.com to manage credentials and passwords to access key company systems and platforms.
+If you require access to a particular system get in touch with a relevant colleague (e.g., if you need access to Google Cloud for DevOps contact a senior DevOps engineer) or contact office@viderum.com.

 ## How our Websites Work